December 6, 2015

 The mission of ArtForms is to ensure that our creative

-community is regarded as a revenue-generating industry
+community is regarded as a revenue-generating industry that

-area as an international art and culture destination.
+international art and culture destination.

 For the Love of Art Month